ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 total of 84 images.
 Spacing is anistropic with an in-plane resolution of $0.1
 \times 0.1$ mm$^2$ and a slice thickness of $0.5$ mm.

-Figure \ref{fig:evaluation} summarizes the whole-brain overlap between manually segmented reference masks and the predicted segmentations for all 84 images in the evaluation cohort.
+Figure 8 summarizes the whole-brain overlap between manually segmented reference masks and the predicted segmentations for all 84 images in the evaluation cohort.
 The proposed network demonstrates excellent performance in brain extraction across a wide age range.
-To further assess the utility of the parcellation network, we used the predicted labels to guide anatomically informed registration to the AllenCCFv3 atlas using ANTsX multi-component registration, and compared this to intensity-only registration (Figure \ref{fig:evaluationParcellation}).
+To further assess the utility of the parcellation network, we used the predicted labels to guide anatomically informed registration to the AllenCCFv3 atlas using ANTsX multi-component registration, and compared this to intensity-only registration (Figure 9).
 While intensity-based alignment performs reasonably well, incorporating the predicted parcellation significantly improves regional correspondence.
-Dice scores shown in Figure \ref{fig:evaluationParcellation}(c) were computed using manually segmented labels transformed to AllenCCFv3 space.
+Dice scores shown in Figure 9(c) were computed using manually segmented labels transformed to AllenCCFv3 space.